 To remain competitive in the modern business landscape, digital transformation is a necessity.
-Few organizations can stand the test of time without a plan to strategically adopt beneficial technologies, like a digital workspace.
+Few organizations can stand the test of time without a plan to strategically adopt beneficial technologies.

 Staying competitive in a constantly changing global marketplace depends on an organization’s ability to rapidly adapt through the adoption of new technologies.
-IDC estimates that worldwide spending on the technologies and services that enable digital transformation will reach almost $2 trillion in 20221.
 Organizations that embrace digital transformation are focused on engaging their customers in delightful experiences across multiple channels.
 Those that aren’t risk falling behind.

 Digital transformation plays a key role in:

 - Customer experience: Consumers today have more choices than ever.
 Which means the stakes are high for businesses to not only deliver innovative products or services but to deliver meaningful interactions and experiences that delight customers and foster brand loyalty.
 Just think about how many choices you have for food delivery these days.
 The reasons you may choose one over the other can be directly tied to a company’s digital transformation, whether it’s an easy-to-use app, a seamless transaction, good customer service, or fast delivery.

 - Employee experience: Digital transformation doesn’t just involve providing your workforce with the latest apps and devices—it’s about creating a simple, modern, more fulfilling employee experience.
 Digital transformation can help organizations provide the tools people need, with instant access from anywhere.